matteobarbera/mavlab_wiki_fork/rules-finance.md

 * Check that you and supplier have received a purchase order and **invoice** via email.
 * Email and call finance every day until the part arrives.
 Try to work with the same person for continuity’s sake.

-This is the standard way to place an order with finance.
+This is the standard older way to place an order with finance.
 Download a C5 form, complete it, and print it.
 If the order is for less than €1000 then Bertine Markus can approve the form, if not, it must be approved by her supervisor.
 Take the printed form to Bertine and get the necessary signature.
 She is not always in her office, but she tends to be present earlier in the day and is very friendly.

 After obtaining the necessary signatures, scan the form and convert it to a PDF.
 If you are ordering from multiple suppliers, do not combine the images into a single PDF.
 Email the scans to inkoop-finance@tudelft.nl with a quick note stressing that it is important your order is processed as soon as possible.
 At this point, the order will enter the finance department’s program.
 It may stagnate here for up to 30 days before the finance department contacts the supplier.